 Sound Masking and Acoustic Blog

-Setting Realistic Expectations for the Acoustic Performance of Movable Walls in Office Space
+Setting Realistic Expectations for the Acoustic Performance of Movable Walls in Office Spaces

 With the ever-growing rise in popularity of open floor plans, it makes perfect sense to incorporate movable walls into the design of office spaces.
 Movable walls are yet another architectural innovation that designers can leverage to deliver the kind of workspace atmosphere that optimizes focus and promotes productivity while ensuring employee wellness.
 But just how effective are they in terms of providing true speech privacy?
 Over the years, our experts have measured the acoustical performance of many different brands and configurations of movable walls in real-world installations.
 This article consolidates key takeaways and helps you establish realistic acoustic performance expectations when incorporating movable walls into your interior design projects.

-LEED Construction and Soft dB Play Well Together
+LEED Construction and Sound Masking Play Well Together

 As the demand for more sustainable building options increases, green construction is becoming more popular within the international construction market.
 It comes as no surprise that Soft dB experts are increasingly involved in LEED certified projects.
 Such projects often aim at delivering modern, bright, airy workspaces that put employee wellness, health and productivity at the core.
 However, green building design brings new acoustical engineering, vibration and noise mitigation challenges that didn’t previously arise in conventional construction methods.
 Tackling this new set of challenges is what Soft dB does best.